As a teenager, sometimes it’s hard to differentiate between a good decision and a bad decision. Teenage drug use is almost always a bad decision.

 While the boy in the example used alcohol as a way of escaping a cruel peer group, still others will use drugs or alcohol as a means of fitting in with a peer group.

-Data Gathering Survey
+Data Gathering Survey on teenage drug use

 Diagnostic criteria for substance abuse used in the study “Risk Factors for Adolescent Substance Abuse and Dependence: Data from a National Sample” by Dean G. Kilpatrick.